This nursery is proud to have now achieved a fourth consecutive Ofsted ‘outstanding’ rating.

 In house fully trained and experienced nursery teacher

-Free extra classes from our visiting music teacher, ballet teacher, Spanish teacher and a football coach
+Free extra classes from our visiting ballet teacher, French and Spanish teacher and a football coach

 Healthy nutritious home cooked meals, prepared on the premises

 Tel: 0161 443 2228 Moday – Friday: 8am-6pm

 Book a visit today and secure your child a place

 We pride ourselves on our parent/carer personal relationships.
 We are confident that you will not be disappointed and would love to demonstrate what Elm Cottage has to offer for both you and your child.
 We look forward to introducing and welcoming you to our Elm Cottage family.

 We are delighted to announce that our Crescent Park nursery has now achieved Millie’s Mark, the new quality mark for excellence in paediatric first aid for early years settings.

 Click here to see Millie’s Trust and Elm Cottage on Granada Reports.

 We follow the Statutory Framework for the Early Years Foundation Stage and plan activities and a curriculum based around the interests of the children.
 The framework sets the standards for the learning, development and care of children, from birth to 5 years old.